 - Water weighs 8 pounds per gallon.
 Pick a very sturdy, stable base for your aquarium, then fill the tank with water.

-What to put in your cichlid's tank
+What do I put in my cichlid’s tank?

-- Layer about 3 inches of gravel on the bottom of the tank.
+- Layer about 3 inches of gravel or sand on the bottom of the tank.
 (That works out to 1½ pounds of gravel per gallon of water.)
 Rinse the gravel before putting it in the aquarium.

 - Fill the tank about halfway up with dechlorinated water.